History of Earth: Emergence of eukaryotes

 Modern taxonomy classifies life into three domains.
 The time of their origin is uncertain.
 The Bacteria domain probably first split off from the other forms of life (sometimes called Neomura), but this supposition is controversial.
-Soon after this, by 2 Ga, the Neomura split into the Archaea and the Eukarya.
-Eukaryotic cells (Eukarya) are larger and more complex than prokaryotic cells (Bacteria and Archaea), and the origin of that complexity is only now becoming known.
+Soon after this, by 2 Ga, the Neomura split into the Archaea and the Eukaryota.
+Eukaryotic cells (Eukaryota) are larger and more complex than prokaryotic cells (Bacteria and Archaea), and the origin of that complexity is only now becoming known.
 The earliest fossils possessing features typical of fungi date to the Paleoproterozoic era, some 2.4 Ga ago; these multicellular benthic organisms had filamentous structures capable of anastomosis.

 Around this time, the first proto-mitochondrion was formed.
 A bacterial cell related to today's Rickettsia, which had evolved to metabolize oxygen, entered a larger prokaryotic cell, which lacked that capability.
 Perhaps the large cell attempted to digest the smaller one but failed (possibly due to the evolution of prey defenses).
 The smaller cell may have tried to parasitize the larger one.
 In any case, the smaller cell survived inside the larger cell.
 Using oxygen, it metabolized the larger cell's waste products and derived more energy.
 Part of this excess energy was returned to the host.
 The smaller cell replicated inside the larger one.
 Soon, a stable symbiosis developed between the large cell and the smaller cells inside it.
 Over time, the host cell acquired some genes from the smaller cells, and the two kinds became dependent on each other: the larger cell could not survive without the energy produced by the smaller ones, and these, in turn, could not survive without the raw materials provided by the larger cell.
 The whole cell is now considered a single organism, and the smaller cells are classified as organelles called mitochondria.